- Learn from a teaching team with fashion industry experience

 Core Text: Multiple copies of core text are held within the library and e-books are identified where possible, however due to limited availability students are recommended to purchase a copy for their own use.
 It is possible for students to purchase second-hand copies.
-Cost: £50 - £300 per year
+Indicative cost: £50 - £300 per year

 Exhibitions: It is recommended that students attend exhibitions for which approximate cost of travel and admission is £180 in total across the three year duration of the course.
-Cost: £180
+Indicative cost: £180

 Printing and Binding: The cost of printing and binding (eg. For Research Portfolios or dissertations) will need to be covered by the student in their final year of study.
-Cost: £10
+Indicative cost: £10

 SCHOLARSHIPS, BURSARIES AND AWARDS